Lagos travel guide

 Sorted your stay?

-Here's how to get there — and get around once you arrive.
+Here's how to get there, and get around once you arrive.

 Airport Transfer

-Fixed-price airport pickup to Lagos Algarve Guide — driver meets you at arrivals, no haggling.
+Fixed-price airport pickup to Lagos Algarve Guide: driver meets you at arrivals, no haggling.

 Book a Transfer →

-We may earn a small commission — at no extra cost to you.
+Same price as booking direct: we earn a small commission at no extra cost to you.